browserengineering/book/book/scheduling.md

 [update-the-rendering]: https://html.spec.whatwg.org/multipage/webappapis.html#update-the-rendering

-Nevertheless, in practice, no current modern browser runs style or layout on any thread but the the main one.[^servo] The reason is simple: there are many JavaScript APIs that can query style or layout state.
-For example, [`getComputedStyle`][gcs] requires first computing style, and [`getBoundingClientRect`][gbcr] requires first doing layout.[^nothing-later] If a web page calls one of these APIs, and style or layout is not up-to-date, then it has to be computed then and there.
-These computations are called *forced style* or *forced layout*: style or layout are "forced" to happen right away, as opposed to possibly 33ms in the future, if they're not already computed.
+Nevertheless, in practice, no current modern browser runs style or layout on any thread but the main one.[^servo] The reason is simple: there are many JavaScript APIs that can query style or layout state.
+For example, [`getComputedStyle`][gcs] requires first computing style, and [`getBoundingClientRect`][gbcr] requires first doing layout.[^nothing-later] If a web page calls one of these APIs, and style or layout is not up to date, then it has to be computed then and there.
+These computations are called *forced style* or *forced layout*: style or layout are "forced" to happen right away, as opposed to possibly 33 ms in the future, if they're not already computed.
 Because of these forced style and layout situations, browsers have to be able to compute style and layout on the main thread.[^or-stall]